mui/material-ui/docs/src/pages/styles/basics/basics.md

 Material-UI's styles are powered by the [@material-ui/styles](https://www.npmjs.com/package/@material-ui/styles) package, (built with JSS).
 This solution is [isolated](https://bundlephobia.com/result?p=@material-ui/styles).
 It doesn't have a default theme, and can be used to style React applications that are not using Material-UI components.

- To reduce the number of packages required when used with Material-UI, and to simplify the imports, `@material-ui/styles` modules are re-exported from `@material-ui/core/styles`.
-To remove the need to systematically supply a theme, the default Material-UI theme is applied to `makeStyles`, `styled`, and `withStyles`.
+To reduce the number of packages to install when using Material-UI, and to simplify the imports, `@material-ui/styles` modules are re-exported from `@material-ui/core/styles`.

+To remove the need to systematically supply a theme, the default Material-UI theme is applied to the re-exported `makeStyles`, `styled`, `withTheme`, `useTheme`, and `withStyles` modules.

 For instance: